Connection Understanding Inclusion

 2001 Ranger Led Trail ride - Oak Openings Preserve

 I have been a dedicated trail rider and horse owner since 1986, and what a journey it has been!
 I've had the joy of riding, starting, and re-schooling a variety of breeds across so many exciting disciplines.
-In my spare time, I dive into photography, writing, and all things outdoors—trail riding, cycling, kayaking, hiking, camping (with and without my horses), cross-country skiing, and I even craft unique horsehair keepsakes!
+In my spare time, I dive into photography, writing, and all things outdoors—trail riding, cycling, kayaking, hiking, camping (with and without my horses), cross-country skiing, and I even craft unique horsehair keepsakes.
 I'm on a mission to cycle every rail-trail in the United States and dream of completing a long distance thru-hike or horseback ride.
-Right now, my trail companions include a newly acquired Tennessee Walker gelding, and a Morgan cross sport-horse gelding.
+Right now, my trail companions include a 2018 model, roany, Tennessee Walker gelding, and 2013 model, black, Morgan cross gelding.